Best Tall Toilets For Elderly & Aging

 You should also be sure that the model you buy will fit in your bathroom with enough clearance for doors, drawers, and cabinets.
 You can do this by measuring carefully before changing from a round toilet to an elongated toilet.

-The Best Tall Toilets For Elders - Product Reviews
+The Best Tall Toilets For Seniors - Product Reviews

 1. KOHLER K-3658-RA-47 Highline Classic Comfort Height Toilet